zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 When the guaranteed period ends, we automatically release your preemptible instance because of changes in the market price or short resource stock.
 Additionally, you can independently [release the instance](../../../../intl.en-US/User Guide/Instances/Release an instance.md#).

-When a preemptible instance is released because of market price or changes in the demand and supply of resources, the instance enters the **Pending Release** status.
+When a preemptible instance is released because of market price or changes in the demand and supply of resources, the instance's status changes to **Pending Release**.
 Then, the instance is released in about five minutes.
 You can use [instance metadata](../../../../intl.en-US/User Guide/Instances/User-defined data and metadata/Metadata.md#) or the `OperationLocks` information returned by calling the [DescribeInstances](../../../../intl.en-US/API Reference/Instances/DescribeInstances.md#) interface to check if an instance is in the **Pending Release** status.

 **Note:** Although you can check if a preemptible instance is in the **Pending Release** status by using the API and save a small amount of data while the instance is in this status, we recommend that you design your applications so work can be properly resumed if the preemptible instance is immediately released.
 When you release the instance manually, you can test whether or not your application functions normally if a preemptible instance is immediately recovered.

-Generally, we release preemptible instance in the order of bidding price, from low to high.
+Generally, we release preemptible instances in the order of bidding price, from low to high.
 If multiple preemptible instances have the same bidding price, they are randomly released.

 ## Best practices {#section_zdc_jt5_ydb .section}

 When using a preemptible instance, consider the following:

--   Set a proper bidding price.
+-   Set an appropriate bidding price.
 In other words, you must quote a competitive price to meet your business budget and hedge against the future market price fluctuations.
 By using this price, your preemptible instance can be created.
 In addition, the price must meet your expectations based on your own business assessment.

 -   The image must have all the software configurations that your applications need, assuring that you can run your business immediately after the instance is created.
 Additionally, you can use [User-defined data](../../../../intl.en-US/User Guide/Instances/User-defined data and metadata/User data.md#) to run commands at startup.